EtienneCmb/visbrain/docs/sleep.rst

 .. figure::  picture/picsleep/sleep_topo.png
    :align:   center

+   The Settings panel: topoplot properties

 * *Channels*
     * Show / hide channels :
         * Select channels of your choice by clicking on the corresponding checkbox
         * Display / hide all channels
     * Control the amplitude :
         * Per channel